House panel subpoenas organizers of Jan. 6 Trump rally

 The panel said Brentnall was listed on the permit paperwork as “On-site supervisor.”
 He is the owner of Florida-based RMS Protective Services, which advertises protection, investigations, surveillance and bug sweeps.

-Many of the rioters who stormed the Capitol walked up the National Mall from the rally as Trump spoke for more than an hour and told the huge crowd to “fight like hell” and overturn his defeat.
+Many of the rioters who stormed the Capitol walked up the National Mall from the rally as Trump spoke for more than an hour and told the huge crowd to “fight like hell.”
 He repeated his baseless claims about widespread election fraud, despite the fact that they had been refuted by election officials and courts across the country.

 At the rally, Trump suggested the protestors march to the Capitol from the staging area near the White House to encourage GOP lawmakers to “step up” and overturn the will of voters to grant him another term in office.
 Many did, and he was still speaking as people started rushing the building.